 Veterans and Mesothelioma

-Former service members are especially at risk of developing mesothelioma because asbestos was used by the military on bases and in ships, submarines, vehicles, and aircraft.
-Many veterans went on to work in industries with a high likelihood of asbestos exposure after their service ended, such as construction, factory and industrial work, or aircraft or vehicle maintenance.
-Some also became first responders (such as police officers, firefighters or EMTs) — another group of professionals with a heightened risk of exposure to the deadly mineral asbestos.
+Former servicemembers are especially at risk of developing mesothelioma because asbestos was used by the military on bases and in ships, submarines, vehicles, and aircraft.
+Many veterans went on to work in industries with a high likelihood of hazardous exposure after their service ended, such as construction, factories, industrial work, or aircraft or vehicle maintenance.
+Some also became first responders (such as police officers, firefighters or EMTs) — another group of professionals with a heightened risk of exposure.

 How to File a Legal Claim

 If you are a veteran who developed mesothelioma as a result of asbestos exposure during military service or on the job, you are likely entitled to financial compensation from one or multiple asbestos companies.

 You will not be pursuing legal action against the U.S. military itself.
 It was the companies’ responsibility to alert the military about the dangers of asbestos and avoid exposing America’s servicemembers and workers to this deadly mineral.

 The idea of taking legal action may seem intimidating, but an experienced mesothelioma lawyer can help you with the process and ensure that you receive the largest settlement possible.
 In the majority of cases, your mesothelioma attorney will travel to you to ask questions and take your statement.
 Although it may take time to resolve your claim and receive your financial compensation, it’s unlikely that you will need to travel or ever enter a courtroom.

 Veterans with mesothelioma can take action without affecting their benefits.